 In addition to domestic marketing within Florida and the United States, DMOs are instrumental in promoting their destinations to visitors from around the world.
 The travel industry is a global industry.
 Every destination competes with every other destination on the planet.
 Destinations need to promote themselves specifically to potential international visitors, which represent an important sector of Florida's overall annual visitors.
-On average, international visitors stay longer and spend almost twice as much more per person than domestic visitors.35
+On average, international visitors stay longer and spend almost twice as much more per person than domestic visitors.

-- From VISIT FLORIDA: In 2018, overseas travelers accounted for nearly 11 million visitors to Florida-almost 10 percent of Florida's visitors that year.36 - From the U.S. Travel Association: "Just the failure to keep pace with global long-haul travel cost the U.S. 78 million lost visitors; \$606 billion in lost total travel and tourism output that could have supported 467,000 jobs annually; and \$37 billion in lost direct travel generated tax revenues.
-Imagine the economic benefits that might have accrued had the U.S. actually fought to increase market share, just as our travel competitors in Canada, Mexico, Australia and other nations did."37
+- From VISIT FLORIDA: In 2023, overseas visitation to Florida was estimated at 8.3 million almost 6 percent of Florida's visitors that year. - From the U.S. Travel Association: "Just the failure to keep pace with global long-haul travel cost the U.S. 78 million lost visitors; \$606 billion in lost total travel and tourism output that could have supported 467,000 jobs annually; and \$37 billion in lost direct travel generated tax revenues.
+Imagine the economic benefits that might have accrued had the U.S. actually fought to increase market share, just as our travel competitors in Canada, Mexico, Australia and other nations did."